souleiman2/Classification-made-from-Scratch/README.md

-# Classification models made by scratch
+# Classification models made from scratch

 **IMPORTANT** : The culmination of our work is in ProjetFinal/ProjetFinal.ipynb